de-knight/SQL_Injection_Payloads/README.md

 + **SQL Query Parameterization Cheat Sheet:** A focused resource on using query parameterization to prevent SQL injection, one of the most effective security measures.
 [Query Parameterization Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Query_Parameterization_Cheat_Sheet.html)

+## **Disclaimer**
++ **Ethical Use Only:** The content, code snippets, and SQL injection payloads provided in this repository are intended solely for educational and informational purposes.
+They are meant to enhance understanding of SQL injection vulnerabilities and their mitigation.

++ **Responsibility:** By using the materials in this repository, you agree to use them responsibly and ethically.
+It is your responsibility to ensure that you have the appropriate permissions to test any database or application with these techniques.

++ **Legal Compliance:** Unauthorized testing of systems or applications without explicit permission is illegal and unethical.
+Ensure you are in compliance with all applicable laws and regulations in your jurisdiction before conducting any testing.

++ **No Liability:** The author of this repository does not accept any liability for the misuse of the information contained herein.
+Use these tools and techniques at your own risk.